AbhishekGhosh/knowledgeblog/trunk/plugins/kblog-table-of-contents/readme.txt

 == Changelog ==

+= 0.3 =
+* Added 'fill' attribute to shortcode, which allows for custom attribution (i.e. 'posted by' to replace the default 'by')

 = 0.2 =
 * Version 0.2 can deal with multiple authors, when controlled by the [Co-authors Plus](http://wordpress.org/extend/plugins/co-authors-plus/) plugin.
 * It retains the capacity to cope with normal, singly authored posts.

+== Upgrade Notice ==

 = 0.3 =
-* Put in a workaround for a bug where get_coauthors() sometimes returns the wrong info.
-   * Defaults to Wordpress-native author information for posts with a single author.

-== Upgrade Notice ==
+Added 'fill' attribute to shortcode, which allows for custom attribution (i.e. 'posted by' to replace the default 'by')

 = 0.2 =
 This version provides compatibility with Co-authors Plus.

-= 0.3 =
-Bugfix release.

 == Copyright ==